By the Numbers

 The only effective way to manage this deluge of data is by working with a supply chain management software product designed from the ground up for data integration.

 Using Software for Data Integration

-Modular software designed with data integration in mind reduces bottlenecks and speeds decision making.
+Modular software designed with data integration reduces bottlenecks and speeds decision-making.
 How?
 By taking information from multiple points—the inventory of computer chips in the warehouse, the number of outstanding electric vehicle orders, vendor deals on a specific paint color, the number of available skilled technicians for key assembly steps—and presenting it as a uniform whole.

-By processing information in close to real-time, a modular, secure cloud-based system can provide insights to business leaders.
+A modular, secure cloud-based system can provide insights to business leaders by processing information in close to real-time.
 It can help explain where supply meets demand.
-What key components are critically low in supply and which are adequately stocked?
+What key components are critically low in store, and which are adequately stocked?

 The days of car makers cranking out gas-guzzling giants are already over.
 Electric vehicles are quickly becoming the new kings of the road.
 Taking advantage of the new technology requires stepping up your supply chain management software so you can respond to change when it happens.

 A modern, modular enterprise resource planning (ERP) package has more than enough under the hood to help your automotive-related company keep running smoothly.